 The good news?
 Current research suggests many symptoms of bipolar, depression, anxiety, and ADHD can be reduced or eliminated using the full-spectrum micronutrient formulation of EMPowerplus.

 The “feel good” neurotransmitter serotonin plays a critical role in mood regulation.
 Most pharmaceutical treatments for depression are known as Selective Serotonin Re-uptake Inhibitors, or SSRIs, and are supposed to keep the mood-balancing effects of serotonin working in the brain longer by blocking its re-absorption in the body.

 A better way to look at the role of serotonin is to understand how the body creates this essential neurotransmitter.
 The following diagram details the chemical reactions the body must go through to produce serotonin and demonstrates that:

 The result?
 Your mood improves and you feel better.

 Micronutrient deficiencies can prevent production of other natural chemicals

-Join over 5,000 health professionals who connect their patients with Truehope products for balanced mental health and well-being.
+Join an ever growing number of health professionals who connect their patients with Truehope products for balanced mental health and well-being.